cecilia-lin/CSE151A_Pokemon_Classification/README.md

 First, images that were manually pre-labeled as "bad data" were removed from our dataset.
 Some images in the dataset had formats that were unsupported by PIL that were also removed.
 These particular examples showcase non-winged Pokémon that have "wing-like" qualities.
 After some discussion, we decided to remove these types of images from the dataset.
 These outliers would make it too hard for our models to accurately train on our dataset.

-Additionally, some images had different sizes, so we had to get them all to the same size to use them as an input to our models.
-Some images were fairly huge in size, even as big as 1024x1024, and so we decided to resize the images to 224x224.
-This number was chosen in advance with future models like ResNet in mind, as an image size of 224x224 is the input size for ResNet.
+Regarding the images themselves, we decided to resize all images to 224x224.
+This number was chosen to reduce the size of most images and lessen the input data for our models.
+This decision was also made with future models like ResNet in mind, as an image size of 224x224 is the input size for ResNet.

-Then, pixels in each of the images were normalized.
+Then, we normalized the images and their backgrounds.
 We made multiple functions to use different forms of pixel normalization for different models, such as z-score and min-max normalization.
 We visualized the results of each type of normalization and decided on the best method for each of our models.
+Discussing these results together allowed us to isolate the Pokémon from their backgrounds and simplify training for our models.

 Finally, methods to manipulate the dataset for use with our models were implemented.
 We saw that there was an imbalance between the frequency of non-winged and winged Pokémon, so we wrote a function to handle data augmentation for models that couldn't directly handle unbalanced data, namely the LR and SVM models.
 For the training/validation/testing sets, we first split 10% as testing data.
 Since the dataset is unbalanced, we decided to oversample the remaining data through data augmentation and split the augmented data into 80/20 training/validation sets.
 This allowed us to get accurate results with our traditional machine learning models.
 ResNet, however, can handle unbalanced sets on its own, so no data augmentation was needed for the model.
 ResNet featured a more standard 80/10/10 train/test/validation split.